marfantyk/rsschool-cv/cv.md

 ### About me: ###

+I am keen to learn as much as I can about Front-End development and programming in general.

+I am a very calm and consistent person who is willing to put as much effort and time as possible to achieve best results in the given circumstances.

+I have a medical degree and prior experience in graphic design.

 ----
 ### Education: ###
-**University:** Pavlov First State Medical University of St. Petersburg, Dentistry Department **Courses:**
+**University:** Pavlov First State Medical University of St. Petersburg, Dentistry Department (_GPA 4,9 out of 5_)

+**Courses:**
 * CS50x,
 * FreeCodeCamp